-Developer of the MEDEX concept, Dr. Smith (1932-2017) had a national reputation as an innovator and developer of highly efficient health care delivery systems in the United States and developing countries.
+Developer of the MEDEX concept, Dr. Richard Smith (1932-2017) had a national reputation as an innovator and developer of highly efficient health care delivery systems in the United States and developing countries.
 His interest in medicine was stimulated in 1951 during a college summer work camp in pre-Castro Cuba where he worked in a rural clinic.
 He decided then that he wanted to become a medical missionary and train large numbers of people to provide basic, life-maintenance health services in underserved areas.

 He attended undergraduate and medical school at Howard University where he received his MD in 1957.
 He did a residency in public health while attending Columbia University’s School of Public Health.
 In 1960 he requested but was turned down by his church mission board to work overseas in medicine as a trainer of new health care providers rather than being assigned to treat hospital and clinic patients one at a time.
 Undaunted, he had England’s Archbishop of Canterbury present his plan to the World Council of Churches’ meeting in New Delhi in 1961.
 Once again his plan to multiply his hands by training other health care providers on a large scale was turned down.